Please note that this page is not compatible with small resolution screens such as mobile phones and tablets.

 Glasgow School of Art Boardroom Chairs

-12 Boardroom chairs for GAS replacing originals that were put into a museum.
+12 Boardroom chairs for GSA replacing originals that were put into a museum.

 Furniture delivered to Belgium